learn-co-curriculum/dsc-cross-validation-lab/README.md

 ## Let's get started

-This time, let's only include the variables that were previously selected using recursive feature elimination.
 We included the code to pre-process below.

 ```python